DinoChiesa/Apigee-Java-Xslt/Readme.md

 and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.

+## Support

+This callout is open-source software, and is not a supported part of Apigee Edge.
+If you need assistance, you can try inquiring on
+[The Apigee Community Site](https://community.apigee.com).
+There is no service-level guarantee for responses to inquiries regarding this callout.

 ## Bugs